Taste: Bitterness

 The diagram depicted above shows the signal transduction pathway of the bitter taste.
 Bitter taste has many different receptors and signal transduction pathways.
 Object A is a taste bud, object B is one taste cell, and object C is a neuron attached to object B. I. Part I is the reception of a molecule.1.
 A bitter substance such as quinine, is consumed and binds to G protein-coupled receptors.II.
 Part II is the transduction pathway 2.
 Gustducin, a G protein second messenger, is activated.
 3. Phosphodiesterase, an enzyme, is then activated.
 4. Cyclic nucleotide, cNMP, is used, lowering the concentration 5.
 Channels such as the K+, potassium, channels, close.
 III.
 Part III is the response of the taste cell.
 6. This leads to increased levels of Ca+.
 7. The neurotransmitters are activated.
 8. The signal is sent to the neuron.

 Bitterness is one of the most sensitive of the tastes, and many perceive it as unpleasant, sharp, or disagreeable, but it is sometimes desirable and intentionally added via various bittering agents.
-Common bitter foods and beverages include coffee, unsweetened cocoa, South American mate, coca tea, bitter gourd, uncured olives, citrus peel, some varieties of cheese, many plants in the family Brassicaceae, dandelion greens, horehound, wild chicory, and escarole.
+Common bitter foods and beverages include coffee, unsweetened cocoa and chocolate, South American mate, coca tea, bitter gourd, uncured olives, citrus peel, some varieties of cheese, many plants in the family Brassicaceae, dandelion greens, horehound, wild chicory, and escarole.
 The ethanol in alcoholic beverages tastes bitter, as do the additional bitter ingredients found in some alcoholic beverages including hops in beer and gentian in bitters.
 Quinine is also known for its bitter taste and is found in tonic water.

 Bitterness is of interest to those who study evolution, as well as various health researchers since a large number of natural bitter compounds are known to be toxic.
 The ability to detect bitter-tasting, toxic compounds at low thresholds is considered to provide an important protective function.
 Plant leaves often contain toxic compounds, and among leaf-eating primates there is a tendency to prefer immature leaves, which tend to be higher in protein and lower in fiber and poisons than mature leaves.
 Amongst humans, various food processing techniques are used worldwide to detoxify otherwise inedible foods and make them palatable.
 Furthermore, the use of fire, changes in diet, and avoidance of toxins has led to neutral evolution in human bitter sensitivity.
 This has allowed several loss of function mutations that has led to a reduced sensory capacity towards bitterness in humans when compared to other species.